msainsburydale/NeuralEstimators.jl/docs/src/API/approximatedistributions.md

 # Approximate distributions

 When constructing a [`PosteriorEstimator`](@ref), one must specify a parametric family of probability distributions used to approximate the posterior distribution.
-These families of distributions are implemented as subtypes of [AbstractApproximateDistribution](@ref).
+These families of distributions are implemented as subtypes of [`AbstractApproximateDistribution`](@ref).

 ## Distributions